feilipu/Arduino_FreeRTOS_Library/readme.md

 My other [AVRfreeRTOS Sourceforge Repository](https://sourceforge.net/projects/avrfreertos/) or [AVRfreeRTOS Github](https://github.com/feilipu/avrfreertos) has plenty of examples, ranging from [blink](https://sourceforge.net/projects/avrfreertos/files/MegaBlink/) through to a [synthesiser](https://sourceforge.net/projects/avrfreertos/files/GA_Synth/).

-This library was the genesis of [generalised support for the ATmega platform within FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel/pull/48).
+This library was the genesis of [generalised support for the ATmega platform within FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel/pull/48), and improvement of the [stack depth type management](https://github.com/FreeRTOS/FreeRTOS-Kernel/pull/942).

 Over the past few years freeRTOS development has become increasingly 32-bit orientated, now including symmetric multiprocessing, with little change or improvement for the 8-bit world.
 As such I'm treating this FreeRTOS V11.0.1 (updated January 23 2024) as my LTS release.